 Nowadays, Angola is more open, and a visa is available on arrival for certain nationalities through online registration.

 My last country to visit was a difficult one.
 The Eritrean embassy in Cairo told me to get it at my nearest embassy (Stockholm), an embassy where Norwegian adventurer Gunnar Garfors was rejected a visa after waiting six weeks for a decision.
 Eritrea at the time was number one on a list of countries with the least amount of press freedom.
 Number two was North Korea.
 Danish Tv wanted to join me on this trip, but their journalist couldn’t get a visa.
 Instead of trying to get a visa at their embassy in Stockholm, I did more research and found a local tour operator (Damera Tours) that could help me with a letter allowing me to get a visa on arrival after sending a visa form and passport copy by e-mail.
-In April 2016, I arrived in Asmara, and I had completed a ten-year journey to every country in the world.
+In April 2016, I arrived in Asmara, and I had completed my project of visiting every country in the world.

 A difficult visa with lots of requirements if I had applied at my nearest embassy.
 Instead, I did some research on the internet and Aswan, Egypt came up as an easy place to get a visa.
 It, however, turned out to be more difficult than I thought.
-I had to explain to them in details why I was going to visit Sudan.
+I had to explain to them in detail why I was going to visit Sudan.
 It was a bit stressful as I thought the visa would be easy but turned out to be a bit more complicated than I expected.
 However, it was way cheaper than having to get all the paperwork done back in Europe.
 Only 50 dollars and I was ready to experience the country that was Africa’s biggest before the independence of South Sudan in 2011.
 Unfortunately, leaving the country wasn’t a nice experience.
 They charged some kind of registration fee of 50 dollars in addition to what I had already paid for a visa to visit their country.
 I don’t think this country will be a big tourist destination anytime soon.

 Why not North Korea?